dotnet/pinvoke/CONTRIB.md

  * Prefer `enum` types over `int` or `uint` flags.
 Generally, name flags enums as `METHODNAMEFlags`, for example `CreateFileFlags` for the flags that are passed to `CreateFile`.

+### Helper methods

+ * When a P/Invoke method signature is particularly
+ * Helper methods should *not* be created merely for purposes of translating an error code to an exception.
+   But if a helper method exists for other reasons, it *may* be appropriate to throw instead of return an error code.

 ## Self-service releases for contributors

 As soon as you send a pull request, a build is executed and updated NuGet packages